Open a CelerData cluster

 - Ingested Bytes (SUM)

-The Cluster metrics provide valuable insights into the overall performance of your CelerData cluster, allowing you to identify the operation trend and spot any performance bottlenecks that may require optimization.
+The Cluster State metrics provide valuable insights into the overall performance of your CelerData cluster, allowing you to identify the operation trend and spot any performance bottlenecks that may require optimization.

 You can choose a specific time range or choose the start time and end time to search for specific monitoring statistics.